best pain relief creams

 This video targets the many different pain relief creams and gels for arthritis, soreness, stiffness, nerve pain and more that I have used through the years with good results.

 Be aware, just like not all medicines work for everybody, different people will find one cream works better than another.
-The pain cream that works for you might not work for your friend or spouse.

-You will have to experiment with the different ones and see what works for you.
 Remember to do a little patch test first to make sure there’s no rash or reaction by your body.

-Use them for at least two weeks to test the results.
 If they don’t work to relieve the pain, many of them can still be used as a moisturizer.

 Pain relief creams